 If you or anyone in your household is unwell, please do not visit the Minack.
 Your admission ticket makes you eligible for free readmission within 12 months.

-Can I bring a pram or buggy into the theatre?
+Can I bring a pram, buggy or car seat into the theatre?

 The theatre has steep narrow paths and lots of steps.
-We are sorry, prams and buggies are not permitted in the theatre.
+We are sorry, prams, buggies and car seats are not permitted in the theatre.

 Can I bring my dog?